 - Discectomy: A procedure to remove a portion of the disc that rests between each vertebrae.
 In this type of spine surgery, the herniated disc is removed to relieve the pressure on the nerves.

 - Foramenotomy: A surgical procedure used to relieve pressure on a nerve, which may be due to a herniated disc or other disc injury.
 Surgeons performing a foramenotomy remove a portion of bone and other tissue that may be compressing the nerve as it exits the spinal column.

 - Disc Replacement: Still relatively uncommon.
 In spine disc replacement, a surgeon may use bone from a cadaver or harvested bone from the patient himself or herself to treat specific types of back pain.

 - Laminectomy: A procedure performed to relieve pressure on the spinal cord itself.
 A laminectomy is most commonly used to treat conditions such as spinal stenosis and other types of primarily degenerative back conditions, though sometimes a laminectomy may be used in trauma patients.
 Sometimes laminectomies are performed in conjunction with a spine fusion to help stabilize the back when large amounts of bone are removed.

-Rosenfeld Injury Lawyers remains committed to securing the most favorable results for people who have sustained a back or neck injury in an accident.
+Rosenfeld Injury Lawyers remains committed to securing the most favorable results for people who have sustained a back or neck injury in an accident in Illinois.
 Because many back and neck injuries are very unique to the individual, many insurance companies and defense lawyers unfairly evaluate these cases and may only offer a person with these type of injuries a mere fraction of the cases real value.

-Our Illinois accident attorneys are seasoned in both the settlement, arbitration and litigation of cervical and lumbar injury cases.
+Our Illinois back and neck injury attorneys are seasoned in both the settlement, arbitration and litigation of cervical and lumbar injury cases.
 Put our experience to work for you today and allow us to give to an honest case assessment without any obligation on your end.

 Resources for people who have sustained a back or neck injury: